kurama0902/kurama0902/README.md

 I am 20 years old and I am from Ukraine.
 I graduated from college in Ukraine with a degree in Computer Science.
 I am engaged in Front-end development for more than two years.
 I never thought that I would be engaged in this very thing.
 I was interested in software development in such languages as C/C++/Java/C#.
 After a while I got interested in developing the client part of the site, I was madly interested in how to make a beautiful interface, and how to write logic for the site on the client side.
 At first I had to learn with HTML5 and CSS3.
 It took some time to get used to the new environment, but I was thrilled that I could write beautiful interfaces with different animations.
 Later I moved on to learning a language I had heard a lot about but never tried it in action, it's a general purpose language called JavaScript where you can literally program electric kettles 😁 as funny as it sounds.
 So my websites have already started to be much livelier with JavaScript.
 Later on, I switched to learning React.js because of the fact that real big Front-end projects on pure JS are not really good to write in terms of optimization.
 So I started writing my applications in Single Page Application style.
 When I started to feel generally fluent in writing code in JS, I switched to writing code in TypeScript because of its strict typing, which is convenient.
 After a while, I got familiar with Node.js and databases so that I could also roughly understand how the server side works.

-* 🌍  I'm based in Mediaș, Sibiu, Romania
+* 🌍  I'm based in Deventer, Netherlands, Romania
 * ✉️  You can contact me at [dmytrohrynchuk9@gmail.com](mailto:dmytrohrynchuk9@gmail.com)
 * 🚀  I'm currently working on [Next.js "Kemuri" project](http://github.com/kurama0902/kemuri)
-* 🧠  I'm learning Next.js, React Native
+* 🧠  I'm learning React Native
 * 🤝  I'm open to collaborating on React.js, Next.js Projects
 * ⚡  I really love intelligent, kind and gentle people who know how to help, support, love you as you are.
 Because all the things I have listed are also my qualities ❤️